simonprickett/simonprickett.github.io/_posts/2021-02-07-alexa-redis-dead-or-alive.md

   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/hRaeTzdxrY0" allowfullscreen></iframe>
 </div><br/>

-Logs from the Lambda function appear in Cloudwatch Logs, accessible from the "Code" tab.. it's probably worth having that open in another browser window to save on back and forth when debugging.
+Logs from the Lambda function appear in Cloudwatch Logs, accessible from the "Code" tab. it's probably worth having that open in another browser window to save on back and forth when debugging.

 ## Try it Yourself!